 Spicy Bison Chili Recipe

-This bison chili recipe is a unique chili that will warm you up on a cold day.
-It is pure comfort food at its finest, made with protein-packed, lean ground bison and a savory blend of spices.
+This bison chili is a perfect dish to warm you up on a cold day.
+It’s pure comfort food, made with lean, protein-rich ground bison and a tasty mix of spices.

 Here is what you will need